THE D'OYLY CARTE OPERA COMPANY

 John C. Piddock (1885, 1887)

-[Born 1863, died London 3 Dec 1919]
+[Born Manchester 8 Sep 1862, died Clapham Common, London 3 Dec 1919]

-John Charles Piddock was best remembered in his day for his portrayal of Vincent A. Evelyn in the British provincial productions of the musical comedy The Lady Slavey in the mid-1890s.
+John Charles Piddock (born Pidcock) was best remembered in his day for his portrayal of Vincent A. Evelyn in the British provincial productions of the musical comedy The Lady Slavey in the mid-1890s.
 He got his start, however, with the D'Oyly Carte organization as a baritone chorister a decade earlier.
 Piddock served with Mr. D'Oyly Carte's "E" (1885) and "C" (1885 and 1887) Companies, and in August 1887 filled in briefly for George Temple as Sir Despard Murgatroyd in the first provincial production of Ruddigore.

 In 1886, between his D'Oyly Carte engagements, he found work in the chorus of Ivan Caryll's comic opera The Lily of Leoville.
 It was produced at the Grand Theatre, Birmingham, on May 3, 1886, under the management of Violet Melnotte, and brought to the Comedy Theatre, London, a week later for a run of 41 perfomances, ending June 25 of that year.